rfhb/emamds/en/documents/product-information/zemcelpro-epar-product-information_en.md

 | Median time to platelet engraftment * (≥ 20 000/µL) Median (IQR)[range] Median (IQR)[range] 2 (Worst-case scenario)          | 40 days (37-62) [29-175] 48 days (38-100) [29-175]                                                 |
 | Incidence of platelet engraftment ( ≥ 20 000/µL) at day 100 - n (%)                                                          | 17/25 3 (68.0%)                                                                                    |
 | Median (IQR) follow-up (months) **                                                                                           | 13.3 (0.9-38.2)                                                                                    |

-*  All durations are reported as 'time from infusion'.
-The median duration of study enrolment to date of Zemcelpro availability at the clinical site was 31 days (IQR: 22-41 days) and median duration of study enrolment to date of Zemcelpro infusion was 42 days (IQR: 35-56 days).

-** time from infusion to date of completion or discontinuation from follow-up prior to the data cut-off ANC: absolute neutrophil count; IQR: interquartile range

-1   Granulocyte colony-stimulating factor (G-CSF) was administered in the immediate post-transplant period (5 µg/kg/day) to minimize the risk of neutropenia and infection

-2 In intent-to treat populations, in a worst-case scenario analysis, patients who did not reach neutrophil engraftment by Day 42 or platelet engraftment by Day 100 post-transplant, including the patients who were not transplanted, or failed to engraft for any reason (NRM or relapse prior to engrafting) were inferred to have failed at Day 42, or Day 100, respectively.

-3 Includes 1 patient who was not transplanted due to a shipment failure.

 ## Paediatric population